5 Unexpected Things Every Student Should Bring to College

 I acknowledge that The Home Depot is partnering with me to participate in the ProSpective 2018 Campaign.
 As a part of the Program, I am receiving compensation in the form of products and services, for the purpose of promoting The Home Depot.
 All expressed opinions and experiences are my own words.
 My post complies with the Word Of Mouth Marketing Association (WOMMA) Ethics Code and applicable Federal Trade Commission guidelines.

-Learn how to etch a terra cotta clay pot using a Dremel Lite in this easy tutorial. *This post is sponsored by The Home Depot and contains affiliate links.
-I will be compensated if you make a purchase after clicking on my links.
-Etch a terra cotta pot with your favorite decorative design and learn how to engrave…
+The drill is arguably the most essential tool of the DIYer.
+Learn how to use a drill in this easy to follow tutorial. *This post is sponsored by The Home Depot and contains affiliate links and I will be compensated if you make a purchase after clicking on my links.
+One of the DIY-er’s most essential tool is a…

-This is a review of the Makita 18-Volt LXT Lithium-Ion Brushless Cordless String Trimmer Kit. *This post is sponsored by The Home Depot and contains affiliate links and I will be compensated if you make a purchase after clicking on my links.
-The ToolBox Dude, here again, trying out another one of the ToolBox Diva’s tools.
-And this…
+Learn the best tools and techniques for cutting metal safely and with ease with 5 easy ways to cut metal. *This post is sponsored by The Home Depot and contains affiliate links and I will be compensated if you make a purchase after clicking on my links.
+If you’ve ever tried cutting metal in the past you might…

-Cut perfect circles with a jigsaw with this circle jig for a jigsaw. *This post is sponsored by The Home Depot and contains affiliate links and I will be compensated if you make a purchase after clicking on my links.
-Cutting perfectly round circles is not always the easiest, especially if your tool selection is limited.
-Forget trying…
+Learn how to use a Chalk line in this easy to follow tutorial. *This post is sponsored by The Home Depot and contains affiliate links and I will be compensated if you make a purchase after clicking on my links.
+The Milwaukee 100 ft.
+Extra Bold Large Capacity Chalk Reel is a simple device but is probably…